 .

-Filed under: Carrots, Design, Inspirations, Jewellery, Root Vegetables, art
+Filed under: art, Carrots, Design, Inspirations, Jewellery, Root Vegetables

 Carrots come in many shapes & sizes…there’s pointy carrots, less-pointy carrots, short carrots, long carrots, siamese carrots or the more politically correct, conjoined carrots…And did you know carrots produce more distilled spirit than potatoes?!